omercanb/plox-lang/README.md

 # Board Game Stock Exchange
-A web app that simulates a stock exchange for board game where users buy and sell board games off of the app.
+A web app that simulates a stock exchange for board games where users buy and sell board games off of the app. \
-Just a fun way to test out what a stock exchange behaves as and board games are only used in name.
+Just a fun way to test out what a stock exchange behaves as and board games are only used in name. \
+Also has a programming language built into it based on https://craftinginterpreters.com/ that acts as an interface to the exchange.

 # Running the program
 Install dependencies